 [H2] Quality Control and Process Improvement

 Case control studies are often used to assess quality of care.
 As an analyst evaluates changes in a clinical process, cases represent patient experience after a change is made and matched controls represent patients who were treated before the change was instituted.
-For example, Sundberg et al. (2014) contrasted the cost and effectiveness of integrated pain management.
-They identified pain patients who had received integrated management and contrasted them to pain patients who had received conventional care but had the same pain diagnosis, age, gender and sociodemographic factors.
+For example, Sundberg and colleagues (2014) contrasted the cost and effectiveness of integrated pain management.
+They identified pain patients who had received integrated management and contrasted them to pain patients who had received conventional care but had the same pain diagnosis, age, gender, and sociodemographic factors.
 Others have used matched case control approaches to study quality factors that lead to unplanned readmissions (Scott, Shohag, and Ahmed 2014).
 Danielsen and Rosenberg (2014) showed that patient education could reduce the cost of care.
 Grammatico-Guillon and colleagues (2014) used matched case control to monitor a hospital discharge database for hip and knee arthroplasty-related infections.
 Anantha and colleagues (2015) used matched case controls to examine the cost and timing of care (day or night) for emergency general surgery.
 Dykes and colleagues (2012) used matched case controls to assess measures to improve patient safety.

 One must recognize, however, that conclusions drawn from such studies must be used with care because two or more groups of patients are compared.
 Study success depends heavily on the degree to which matching removes unwanted or outcome-irrelevant variations in patient characteristics, while the likelihood of successful application in practice can depend on whether the study groups possess characteristics similar to those of others to which the intervention will be applied in the future.